 Step 2: Challenge and redefine the segmentation

-Step 3: Challenge and redefine the customer value propositions
+Step 3: Challenge and redefine customer value propositions, customer journeys and understanding of customer needs

 Step 4: Create an action plan